-Athabasca's current business plan is to fund the development of our properties with cash flow from operations, the Kaybob Carry Commitment (which is expected to be fully utilized in Q1 of 2020), existing cash and cash-equivalents and available credit facilities.
+Athabasca's current business plan is to fund the development of our properties with cash flow from operations, existing cash and cash-equivalents and available credit facilities.
 Any significant acceleration of our development activities or future expansion of our thermal oil projects will potentially require additional funding that could include debt, equity, joint ventures, asset sales or other external financing.
 The availability of any additional future funding will depend on, amongst other things, the commodity price environment, our operating performance, Athabasca's credit rating and the state of the equity and debt capital markets.
 See "Risk Factors - Ability to Finance Capital Requirements" for additional information.